Penwith Local History Group

 Our new publication is now available:

-Growing Up in West Cornwall.
+Beyond the Bookshelves.
 A Publication by the Penwith Local History Group

-Edited by Sally Corbet
+Edited by Sally Corbett

-price £10.00
+price £15.00

 plus p&p